Using the redis-benchmark utility to benchmark a Redis server

 Pitfalls and misconceptions

 The first point is obvious: the golden rule of a useful benchmark is to only compare apples and apples.
-Different versions of Redis can be compared on the same workload for instance.
-Or the same version of Redis, but with different options.
+You can compare different versions of Redis on the same workload or the same version of Redis, but with different options.
 If you plan to compare Redis to something else, then it is important to evaluate the functional and technical differences, and take them in account.

 - Redis is a server: all commands involve network or IPC round trips.
 It is meaningless to compare it to embedded data stores, because the cost of most operations is primarily in network/protocol management.